MaksimVovk/telegram-bot-demo/README.md

 # telegram-bot-demo
-App for study telegram API
+I created this app, for test telegram API